 Riparian Woodland Restoration

 The Mission Reach project includes the restoration of approximately 334 acres of riparian woodland habitat.
-This will include the planting of over 20,000 young trees and shrubs, 39 native tree and shrub species and over 60 native grass and wildlife species.
+This includes the planting of over 20,000 young trees and shrubs, 39 native tree and shrub species and over 60 native grass and wildlife species.

-Nurturing an ecosystem comprised of native plants will require the regular extermination of non-native invasive plant species.
-Long-term operations and maintenance will be critical to the success of the project.
+Nurturing an ecosystem comprised of native plants requires the regular extermination of non-native invasive plant species.
+Long-term operations and maintenance are critical to the success of the project.
 The San Antonio River Authority (SARA) is committed to the operations and maintenance of the project.
-The first years will require significant manual labor to keep the invasive species out of the project as best as possible.
+The first years have required significant manual labor to keep the invasive species out of the project as best as possible.
 For example, during one week in August 2010, over 3 tons of weeds and weed seeds were hand pulled from the area.

-Trees will be planted approximately two years after each phase of the Mission Reach is open to give the vegetation time to become established.
-Young, small trees will be planted because these trees will be more resistant to flooding.
+Trees were planted approximately two years after each phase of the Mission Reach was open to give the vegetation time to become established.
+Young, small trees were planted because these trees are more resistant to flooding.
 As young trees grow in the flood plain, they will grow deep roots and adapt to periodic flooding.
 If older, taller trees were planted, their roots would be shallower and more prone to being uprooted during flooding.

 Restoring a healthy ecosystem, within the Mission Reach of the San Antonio River, is a delicate balance of planting appropriate native plants and maintaining efficient flood water conveyance.
-The Mission Reach vegetation plan has been designed to mimic the diversity and density of native riparian woodlands that exist naturally under both drought and flood conditions.
-To achieve this balance, four main vegetation cover types, varying in tree and shrub density, have been incorporated into the design.
+The Mission Reach vegetation plan was designed to mimic the diversity and density of native riparian woodlands that exist naturally under both drought and flood conditions.
+To achieve this balance, four main vegetation cover types, varying in tree and shrub density, were incorporated into the design.

 Aquatic Habitat Restoration

 A healthy river contains a variety of aquatic features that combine to create a healthy habitat for the fish, insect and plant species that inhabit the river.
-The Mission Reach project will restore approximately 113 acres of aquatic habitat.
-This includes the creation of riffle-run-pool sequences and approximately 13 acres of embayments in the river.
+The Mission Reach project has restored approximately 113 acres of aquatic habitat.
+This included the creation of riffle-run-pool sequences and approximately 13 acres of embayments in the river.

-Improvements along the Mission Reach will focus on ecosystem restoration using a technique known as fluvial geomorphology, which is the study of the processes and pressures operating on river systems.
-This technique will transform the straightened river by adding sinuosity where possible while maintaining flood control, reducing erosion, re-introducing native vegetation and creating an environment more suitable for recreation and wildlife.
-Over 3 million cubic yards of soil has been removed in order to restore and recreate a more natural riverine environment.
+Improvements along the Mission Reach focused on ecosystem restoration using a technique known as fluvial geomorphology, which is the study of the processes and pressures operating on river systems.
+This technique has transformed the straightened river by adding sinuosity where possible while maintaining flood control, reducing erosion, re-introducing native vegetation and creating an environment more suitable for recreation and wildlife.
+Over three million cubic yards of soil were removed in order to restore and recreate a more natural riverine environment.

 When it comes to river channels, diversity is a good thing.
 Most healthy rivers have an alternating sequence of three river channel habitat types: riffle, pools and runs.
 The past channelization of the river created a river channel that did not contain much aquatic diversity.
-The following aquatic features will be restored through the Mission Reach project:
+The following aquatic features have been restored through the Mission Reach project:

 Riffles – A riffle is a shallow area of river with a substrate (bottom) consisting of rocks.
 Water usually runs quickly over these areas, creating a choppy surface.
 Riffles help oxygenate the water, serve as an area to protect fish from predators and are a place where many insect species reproduce or grow to maturity.
 Some fish species for which riffles are particularly important include the central stoneroller, red shiner, speckled chub, channel catfish, orangthroat darter and the Texas logperch.